 You want to make sure that both your time and money are spent on the channels which will have the most effective impact on your audience.
 Luckily for us, selecting the right channels isn’t exactly rocket science.

-Analyzing your segmentation data will clarify the channels that are most appropriate for you and your audience to connect on.
+Analysing your segmentation data will clarify the channels that are most appropriate for you and your audience to connect on.

 The right time: push notifications & posting

 Saying the wrong thing at the wrong time can ruin a great personal conversation.
 And the same goes for choosing the right time to communicate with your audience.
 For example, did you know that in Germany, people prefer to receive direct mail at the end of the week, or weekend, so that they have more time to digest the information?
-Whereas some audiences may see this as intrusive; being pestered at a time where they wish to disengage with work.
+Whereas some audiences may see this as intrusive; being pestered at a time where they wish to disengage with work and relax.

 So know your audience: don’t overload your early birds with late-night notifications, no matter how good of a deal you’re offering, and don’t wake your night owls by sending push notifications before sunrise.